Objective-collapse theory: Most popular models

 The Quantum Mechanics with Universal Position Localization (QMUPL) model should also be mentioned; an extension of the GRW model for identical particles formulated by Tumulka, which proves several important mathematical results regarding the collapse equations.

 In all models listed so far, the noise responsible for the collapse is Markovian (memoryless): either a Poisson process in the discrete GRW model, or a white noise in the continuous models.
 The models can be generalized to include arbitrary (colored) noises, possibly with a frequency cutoff: the CSL model has been extended to its colored version (cCSL), as well as the QMUPL model (cQMUPL).
 In these new models the collapse properties remain basically unaltered, but specific physical predictions can change significantly.

+In all collapse models, the noise effect must prevent quantum mechanical linearity and unitarity and thus cannot be described within quantum-mechanics.

-In collapse models the energy is not conserved, because the noise responsible for the collapse induces Brownian motion on each constituent of a physical system.
-Accordingly, the kinetic energy increases at a faint but constant rate.
+Because the noise responsible for the collapse induces Brownian motion on each constituent of a physical system, energy is not conserved.
+The kinetic energy increases at a constant rate.
 Such a feature can be modified, without altering the collapse properties, by including appropriate dissipative effects in the dynamics.
-This is achieved for the GRW, CSL and QMUPL models, obtaining their dissipative counterparts (dGRW, dCSL, dQMUPL).
-In these new models, the energy thermalizes to a finite value.

-Lastly, the QMUPL model was further generalized to include both colored noise as well as dissipative effects (dcQMUPL model).
+This is achieved for the GRW, CSL, QMUPL and DP models, obtaining their dissipative counterparts (dGRW, dCSL, dQMUPL, DP).
+The QMUPL model has been further generalized to include both colored noise as well as dissipative effects (dcQMUPL model).

 Tests of collapse models

-Collapse models modify the Schrödinger equation; therefore, they make predictions, which differ from standard quantum mechanical predictions.
+Collapse models modify the Schrödinger equation; therefore, they make predictions that differ from standard quantum mechanical predictions.
 Although the deviations are difficult to detect, there is a growing number of experiments searching for spontaneous collapse effects.
 They can be classified in two groups: